ibexa/documentation-user/docs/personalization/content_import.md

 For more information about user attribute import, see [User API](https://doc.ibexa.co/en/master/guide/personalization/developer_guide/user_api) in the developer documentation.

-## Viewing a list of import operations
+## View a list of import operations

 In the Back Office, from the top bar under **Personalization**, you can access the **Import** page that displays a list of historical import operations and their details,